 See the Brennan Center’s public records requests below.

-Update, March 29, 2021: On October 20, 2020, the Baltimore Police Department issued an incomplete response to the Brennan Center’s request, providing records responsive to only four of the seventeen categories of documents requested.
-As the Brennan Center believes there are outstanding records the Department failed to produce, on December 7, 2020 we submitted a request to the Baltimore Public Information Act Ombudsman’s office for mediation.
+Update, July 19, 2021: On October 20, 2020, the Baltimore Police Department issued an incomplete response to the Brennan Center’s request, providing records responsive to only four of the seventeen categories of documents requested.
+On December 7, 2020 we submitted a request to the Baltimore Public Information Act Ombudsman’s office for mediation.
 Through mediation, the Brennan Center was able to obtain a response (available here) showing that the Baltimore Police Department has discontinued its use of social media monitoring software.

-Update, March 29, 2021: The Los Angeles Police Department (LAPD) provided a partial response to the Brennan Center’s California Public Records Act Request on February 24, 2020.
+Update, September 15, 2021: The Los Angeles Police Department (LAPD) provided a partial response to the Brennan Center’s California Public Records Act Request on February 24, 2020.
 On March 12, 2020, LAPD produced one further document and closed the request.
-The LAPD’s limited production was demonstrably deficient, omitting documents the Center has reason to believe exist and revealing that LAPD failed to conduct an adequate search for records as required by law.
-On November 17, 2020, the Brennan Center and its pro bono partner Davis Wright Tremaine, LLP filed a lawsuit in the Superior Court of California, County of Los Angeles, challenging the LAPD’s failure to disclose responsive documents.
+The LAPD’s limited production was demonstrably deficient, omitting documents the Center had reason to believe exist and revealing that LAPD failed to conduct an adequate search for records as required by law.
+On November 17, 2020, the Brennan Center, through its pro bono counsel Davis Wright Tremaine, LLP, filed a lawsuit in the Superior Court of California, County of Los Angeles, challenging the LAPD’s failure to disclose responsive documents.
 In response, LAPD produced supplemental documents in March and April 2021.
 On September 8, 2021, the Brennan Center published a blog post about LAPD’s use of social media monitoring tools and a resource page compiling the documents produced by LAPD, and The Guardian published an article about the documents and the impact of the LAPD’s collection and monitoring of social media.

 Update, March 29, 2021: The Boston Police Department has failed to produce any documents in response to the Brennan Center’s Public Records Law Request.
 The Brennan Center contacted the Director of Public Records for the City of Boston in September 2020 to discuss the Department’s nonresponsiveness.
 When that approach failed to elicit any production, we filed an appeal with the Massachusetts Supervisor of Records on December 22, 2020 and received a favorable decision.
 We are currently awaiting production of records.

-The Brennan Center submitted a similar request to the Washington, DC Metropolitan Police Department in conjunction with Data for Black Lives on December 15, 2020.
+Update, August 4, 2021: The Brennan Center submitted a similar public records request to the Washington, DC Metropolitan Police Department (MPD) in conjunction with Data for Black Lives on December 15, 2020.
 MPD failed to produce responsive documents by the statutory deadline and the Brennan Center is evaluating its next steps.